ciehanski/onionbox/README.md

 to the response for download.
 Zip was chosen since it is the most universal archiving standard that is supported by all operating systems.
 - You have the ability to encrypt the uploaded files' bytes if the content is extra sensitive.
-GCM is used for encryption.
+AES-GCM-256 is used for encryption.
 This means, while stored in memory, the files' bytes will be encrypted as well. **If password encryption is enabled, recipients will need to enter the correct password before the download.**
 - You have the ability to limit the number of downloads per download link